Search

 With the collapse of the Somali central government, groups of rival warlords constitute the only form of authority there.

-Other countries with warlords include Chechnya, Moldova, Lebanon, Burma, Colombia, and the Democratic Republic of the Congo.
+Other countries with warlords include Chechnya, Moldova, Israel, Lebanon, Burma, Colombia, and the Democratic Republic of the Congo.

 Historical warlordism in Japan